Frances Woodworth Wright: Personal life and legacy

 She was elected as a Fellow of the American Association for the Advancement of Science in 1961.
 In 1976, the minor planet 2133 Franceswright was named in her honor, after its discovery at the Harvard College Observatory.

 Frances Woodworth Wright died from cancer in 1989 in Cambridge, aged 92 years.
-Her small telescope is in the collection of historical scientific instruments at Harvard University, and Wright created and endowed the Frances W. Wright Navigation Fund, ensure the course's continued availability.
+Her small telescope is in the collection of historical scientific instruments at Harvard University, and Wright created and endowed the Frances W. Wright Navigation Fund, ensure the course's continued availability.A minor planet, '2133 Franceswright' discovered at the Harvard Observatory on November 20th, 1976, was named after her.